 At fresh install, the “Share My Location” feature of the Find My Friends app should be set to “off” by default.
 This significantly prevents the device from getting spied on without the user’s awareness and consent.
 Intuitively, for the app’s amazing tracking mechanism to kick in, you would need to enable this feature.

 If you are using the same iCloud account on the device you’re using with the app, be prudent enough to enable the sharing of location from that same device.

 Enable sharing of location on your iPhone

 In order to share location between two devices, it is important that both devices have their users’ contacts registered with one another, which is done by adding the respective contacts via the Find My Friends app.
 If you are keen on the idea of building the connection permanently, choose to “Share Indefinitely.”

 As soon as the connection is set between the devices, a popup will appear asking you to whether to accept or decline the contact.
 Choose “accept.”
 Meanwhile, another popup will appear asking you to reciprocate the gesture by sharing your location back with the other phone, click “don’t share.”

 It may appear like a one-sided connection type of thing, but that is what this method is all about—a kind of spying where you are opaque and not as transparent as the other side.

 Monitor iPhone/iPad Location Changes

-Once everything is all set, keeping tab of another user should be as simple as running the Find My Friends app and tapping on the contact icon of the person of interest.
-As the person who is on the side of “spying,” you will be notified by the app of any pertinent changes with your target’s location.
+Once everything is all set, keeping tabs of another user should be as simple as running the Find My Friends app and tapping on the contact icon of the person of interest.
+As the person who is on the side of “spying,” you will be notified by the app of any pertinent changes to your target’s location.

-Hide the app’s icon and hope you not get caught
+Hide the app’s icon and hope you do not get caught

 That’s it!
 If you have any questions, let us know and we’ll gladly help you out.